 The motion to dismiss for lack of standing was granted by the New York district court in Citizens for Responsibility and Ethics in Washington (CREW) v.
-Trump without reaching the emolument question.24 At the time of writing, the U.S. Court of Appeals for the Second Circuit had just issued a decision reversing the decision on standing.25 If the President asks the U.S. Supreme Court to reverse this decision, the meaning of emolument will not be addressed in the CREW case, unless the Supreme Court denies certiorari or affirms the Second Circuit and remands to the district court.
+Trump without reaching the emolument question.20 At the time of writing, the U.S. Court of Appeals for the Second Circuit had just issued a decision reversing the decision on standing.21 If the President asks the Supreme Court to reverse this decision, the meaning of emolument will not be addressed in the CREW case, unless the Supreme Court denies cert or affirms the Second Circuit and remands to the district court.

 In the case filed in Maryland, District of Columbia v.
-Trump, the district court decided both the standing and emolument issues against the President, but the U.S. Court of Appeals for the Fourth Circuit reversed on the standing issue only and ordered that the case be dismissed.26 A petition by Maryland and the District of Columbia for
+Trump, the district court decided both the standing and emolument issues against the President, but the court of appeals for the Fourth Circuit reversed on the standing issue only and ordered that the case be dismissed.22 A petition by the State of Maryland and the District of Columbia for en banc review has been granted by the Fourth Circuit; oral argument is scheduled for December 12, 2019.23